PG-8/ansa-scraper/README.md

 *The content below is not curated, nor intended to be.
 Emphasis on shitty*

 - 24/5/2020 at 21:00 -> Calano malati e decessi, In Lombardia serve verifica
+- 24/5/2020 at 21:20 -> Calano malati e decessi, In Lombardia serve verifica